zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_07_en-US_RTM_AND_SMELL.md

 | Taste | Chemoreceptors | Direct contact (molecules) |
 | **Smell** | Olfactory receptors | **Direct contact (molecules with α)** |

 Smell involves **direct molecular contact** with the source.
-The molecules that enter our nasal cavity were recently part of—or in contact with—the thing we're smelling.
+The molecules that enter our nasal cavity were recently part of, or in contact with the thing we're smelling.
 They carry that thing's coherence signature.

 This makes smell the most direct sense for coherence perception.